ZXBasicProgamming/Examples/XmasSnowman/README.md

 Also uses Vortex Tracker play routine by Sergei Bulba

-Some elements where compressed with zx7 by Einar Saukas
+Some elements were compressed with zx7 by Einar Saukas

 Final compiled version is in the temp.tap, main source is  : snow_pixel_music.bas